AnnDing/AnnDing.github.io/index.md

 ---

- I am a fifth-year Ph.D student at the department of computer science, the University of Chicago.
-I am working with [Prof. Kevin Gimpel](https://ttic.uchicago.edu/~kgimpel/) on Natural Language Processing, Machine Learning, and Deep Learning.
-Prior to that, My research was mainly focused on Computer System and Computer Architecture.
+I am a final-year Ph.D student at the department of computer science, the University of Chicago.
+I am working with <a href="https://ttic.uchicago.edu/~kgimpel/">Prof. Kevin Gimpel</a> on Natural Language Processing, Machine Learning, and Deep Learning.
+My research focus on neural model robustness in text classification, controllable text generation, and latent-variable modeling of sentence.

 <!-- <style>